Happy St David’s Day – Dydd Gŵyl Dewi Hapus

 By the way St George’s Day is not a Bank Holiday in England either.
 I think Wales and England are owed a day off.
 Who do we write to?
 Who is in charge of this kind of thing…?

 Ok, the daffodil and the leek.
 After extensive research by me (some googling etc) I have reached the following conclusions regarding why these have become iconic symbols of Wales; why we associate a root vegetable (and not a very nice one) and a pretty yellow flower (my second favourite flower as it happens) to be synonymous with Wales.
 Firstly, the leek is an obscure link – it seems that on the eve of a battle with the Saxons, soldiers were advised to wear this vegetable on their caps to distinguish themselves from the enemy.
 And the daffodil… well it’s the same word in Welsh.
 Cenhinen translates into English as leek and cenhinen pedr translates as daffodil.
 This confusion means that both have been adopted as national emblems.
 We tend to see a daffodil as the image associated with St David’s Day as it is altogether more palatable emblem.
-Plus it has less of a connotation with battle.
+Plus it has less of a connotation with battle (than the leeks).